 Reading The 7 Habits of Highly Effective People is a life-changing experience.
-The book has guided a diverse generation of readers for the last 25+ years.
+The book has guided a diverse generation of readers for the last twenty-five-plus years.
 Presidents and CEOs have kept it by their bedsides.
 Students have underlined and studied passages from it.
 Educators and parents have drawn inspiration from it.
-Individuals of all ages and occupations have used its step-by-step framework to adapt to the demands of the 21st century and achieve personal effectiveness in all areas of their life, both professional and personal.
+Individuals of all ages and occupations have used its step-by-step framework to adapt to the demands of the 21st century and achieve personal effectiveness in all areas of their life—both professional and personal.

 The 7 Habits of Highly Effective People continues to guide and inspire millions.
 It persuasively shows them that developing personal effectiveness can guide them on the road to happiness and help them lead the changes that will make the world a better place.

 -Rosabeth Moss Kanter, Harvard Business School Chair and Director

 7 Habits training is the cornerstone of Leader in Me implementation and establishes the fundamental paradigms and behaviors that are critical to improving school culture.
-The 7 Habits of Highly Effective People: Signature Edition 4.0 is a two-day workshop experience that introduces timeless principles of effectiveness in a practical framework for all staff members.
+The 7 Habits of Highly Effective People®: Signature Edition 4.0 is a two-day work-session experience that introduces timeless principles of effectiveness in a practical framework for all staff members.
 Before students can truly learn and apply the 7 Habits, staff members must sincerely live and model them.

 Participants of the work-session learn how to: